Budesonide (By mouth)

 How to Use This Medicine:

-- Swallow the capsule or tablet whole.
+- Swallow the extended-release capsule or extended-release tablet whole.
 Do not break, crush, chew, or open it.

 - Keep using this medicine for the full time of treatment, even if you begin to feel better after a few days.
 Do not miss any doses.